Striking a chord with customers

 “While cross-border trading is still one of our greatest challenges, Amazon is fully set up for expanding internationally and we have taken full advantage.
 We opened our shop on the Mexican site this summer, even offering customer service in the local language.
 Now we have German, Japanese, French, Spanish and Italian speakers all working for us.”

 Rarewaves now employs 20 people in the UK and five in the U.S., and the expectation is to keep growing.
 Brad smiles: “And to think that when we started out there were only two of us!”
 Looking ahead, Brad fully intends to capitalise on Amazon’s global customer base and export capabilities.
 “We don’t need to launch our own website.
-Amazon Marketplace satisfies our every need.
+Selling on Amazon satisfies our every need.
 We hope to expand into China, India and Brazil in the foreseeable future.”